Revolut Compared to N26

 Like N26 – a joint account is not possible with Revolut – but they will issue a spare card.
 The second card could be used by one half of a couple in the absence of a proper joint account.

 However – you can link a Junior Revolut account to your main Revolut account (for 7 to 17 year olds).
 The Revolut app allows parents and guardians to manage and oversee all their child’s spending from one day to the next.
-Apple pay is now available on Revolut Junior.
+Apple pay is also available on Revolut Junior.

 With Revolut you can receive bank transfers directly into your Revolut account in a number of currencies: including- USD, GBP, EUR, AUD, NZD, JPY, MAD, CZK, QAR, THB, and ZAR. and more.